rocksteadyrose/TriviaGame/README.md

 # 'Are You A F.R.I.E.N.D.S Fanatic?'
 Trivia Game
 DEPLOYED PROJECT LINK: https://rocksteadyrose.github.io/TriviaGame/

-Test your knowledge of the TV show, 'Friends,' with this trivia game built using JavaScript, jQuery, CSS, and HTML.
+Trivia game about the TV show, 'F.R.I.E.N.D.S', that utilizes timers, JavaScript for the logic, and jQuery to manipulate HTML.
+It shows only one question at a time until the player answers it or their time runs out.

 Press start to play and choose the correct answer from the choices below each question.
 Only one question will display until the player answers it or their time runs out.